 Thick blood among the Eastern peoples.
-Causes and signs of blood clotting, products for blood thinning.
+Causes and signs of blood thickening, blood thinning products.
 Determination of viscosity at home

 The causes and treatment of thick blood is a topic that is relevant for many patients.
 The circulatory system performs the most important vital function - it delivers nutrients and oxygen to all organs and tissues.
-Blood flow is maintained by the coordinated work of the coagulation (hemostatic) and anticoagulation systems, as well as a certain ratio between plasma and other elements of the blood flow.
+The fluidity of the blood is maintained by the well-coordinated work of the coagulation (hemostatic) and anticoagulant systems, as well as by a certain ratio between plasma and other elements of the blood flow.

-When the system is unbalanced, the quality of the blood is disturbed, it becomes acidic, thickens, which leads to a violation of the transport function and threatens with serious consequences for the heart and brain.
-To prevent dangerous complications, it is important to seek medical help at the first unfavorable signs and find out the cause of the deterioration in well-being.
+When the system is unbalanced, the quality of blood is disturbed, it becomes acidic, thickens, which leads to disruption of the transport function and threatens with serious consequences for the heart and brain.
+To prevent dangerous complications, it is important to seek medical help at the first unfavorable signs and to find out the cause of the deterioration in well-being.

 Thick blood: definition

 What does the term "thick blood" mean?
-Our blood consists of a liquid part (plasma) and blood cells (shaped elements), the content of which determines its density.
-The ratio between the main media is defined as the hematocrit number (hematocrit), the rate of which increases with blood thickening.
+Our blood consists of a liquid part (plasma) and blood cells (formed elements), the content of which determines its density.
+The ratio between the main media is defined as the hematocrit number (hematocrit), which increases with thickening of the blood.

 Blood viscosity is affected by an increase in the level of fibrinogen, prothrombin, erythrocytes, cholesterol and other formed elements.
-As a result, blood cells cannot fully perform their functions - tissues and organs do not receive enough nutrients and oxygen, and cannot cope with the removal of decay products.
-In addition, the speed of blood flow slows down, the risk of blood clots increases, and the heart muscle wears out faster, as it hardly pumps heavy, thick blood.
+As a result, blood cells cannot fully perform their functions - tissues and organs do not receive enough nutrients and oxygen, and cannot cope with the elimination of decay products.
+In addition, the speed of blood flow slows down, the risk of blood clots increases, and the heart muscle wears out faster, as it can hardly pump heavy, thick blood.

-The viscosity of blood is compared with the viscosity of water.
-Normally, the viscosity of plasma should exceed that of water by 1.7 -2.3 times.
-And the indicator of the viscosity of the whole blood (plasma + shaped elements) is normally 5 units.
+The viscosity of blood is compared to the viscosity of water.
+Normally, plasma viscosity should be 1.7-2.3 times higher than water.
+And the viscosity index of all blood (plasma + formed elements) is normally 5 units.
 A general blood test will help to identify deviations, which, with an increase in the level of formed elements, will show an increase in hematocrit.
-Such a result should alert the doctor and become a reason for a full examination and identification of the causes that contribute to the increase in blood viscosity.
+Such a result should alert the doctor and become a reason for a full examination and identification of the reasons that contribute to an increase in blood viscosity.

 Why does a person have thick blood?

-Blood flow is influenced by a number of reasons.
-Among the pathological conditions that contribute to thickening of the blood, doctors call dehydration of the body due to insufficient fluid intake.
-Many do not know that to maintain optimal balance, you need to drink not coffee, sweet soda, juices or tea, but pure, filtered water.
-Often the cause of dehydration is food poisoning, accompanied by a violation of the water and electrolyte balance due to profuse vomiting and persistent diarrhea.
-In addition, dehydration of the body is observed in infectious diseases accompanied by high fever, as the body loses fluid due to profuse sweating and frequent urination.
+There are a number of reasons for blood flow.
+Among the pathological conditions that contribute to blood thickening, doctors call dehydration of the body due to insufficient fluid intake.
+Many people do not know that to maintain an optimal balance, you do not need to drink coffee, sweet soda, juices or tea, but pure, filtered water.
+Food poisoning is often the cause of dehydration, accompanied by a violation of the water-electrolyte balance due to profuse vomiting and persistent diarrhea.
+In addition, dehydration is observed in infectious diseases accompanied by high fever, since the body loses fluid due to profuse sweating and frequent urination.

-Blood clotting can provoke long-term use of a number of drugs.
-These drugs include hormones, oral contraceptives, diuretics, and means to increase erectile function in men.
-The listed medicines should be taken only as prescribed by a doctor and in the indicated dosages.
+Thickening of blood can provoke long-term use of a number of drugs.
+These drugs include hormones, oral contraceptives, diuretics, and erectile enhancers in men.
+The listed medicines should be taken only as directed by a doctor and in the indicated dosages.
 This will help avoid unpleasant consequences.

-Nutritional errors also have a significant impact on.
-Excessive consumption of carbohydrate foods and sweets leads to an increase in blood sugar levels, fatty foods increase cholesterol, and protein foods “acidify” the blood, since when proteins are digested, amino acids are formed that enter the bloodstream.
+Inaccuracies in nutrition also have a significant impact on.
+Excessive consumption of carbohydrate foods and sweets leads to an increase in blood sugar levels, fatty foods increase cholesterol, and protein foods "acidify" the blood, since the digestion of proteins produces amino acids that enter the bloodstream.
 But even fresh vegetables and fruits are not always beneficial.
 If they are grown using a lot of chemicals, there is a risk of poisoning the body with pesticides and heavy metals.

 Lack of physical activity and bad habits play an important role in the development of the pathological process.
-Avitaminosis, a lack of vitamins and trace elements associated with an unbalanced diet, also contributes to impaired blood flow.
-In addition, strong stressful situations and constant nervous strain play a certain role in increasing hematocrit.
-The age factor is also the reason for the violations, since various pathologies gradually accumulate in the body, which progress with age and provoke malfunctions in the hematopoietic system.
+Avitaminosis, a lack of vitamins and trace elements associated with an unbalanced diet, also contributes to the violation of blood flow.
+In addition, strong stressful situations and constant nervous overstrain play a certain role in increasing hematocrit.
+The reason for the violations is the age factor, since various pathologies gradually accumulate in the body, which progress with age and provoke malfunctions in the hematopoietic system.

-Only in rare cases, increased blood viscosity can be associated with congenital anomalies - heart disease, lung disease, metabolic disorders.
+Only in rare cases, increased blood viscosity can be associated with congenital anomalies - heart defects, lungs, metabolic disorders.

 Causes of thick blood in men and women

 The cause of thick blood in men can be long-term smoking, alcohol abuse.
-A sedentary lifestyle and obesity, combined with bad habits, lead to diseases of the cardiovascular and endocrine systems, cause hypertension, atherosclerosis and other pathologies associated with lipid imbalance, increased cholesterol levels and blood clots.
+A sedentary lifestyle and obesity in combination with bad habits lead to diseases of the cardiovascular and endocrine systems, cause hypertension, atherosclerosis and other pathologies associated with lipid imbalance, increased cholesterol levels and blood clots.

-The cause of thick blood in women is often the instability of the hormonal background.
+The cause of thick blood in women is often hormonal instability.
 The level of hormones changes during certain periods - during menstruation, pregnancy, menopause.
-Such changes have a direct impact on the state of the hematopoietic system and can become one of the factors for increasing blood viscosity.
+Such changes have a direct impact on the state of the hematopoietic system and can become one of the factors in increasing blood viscosity.

-In the process of bearing a child, the mother's body undergoes significant changes aimed at ensuring the full development of the fetus.
-It is during this period that women experience an increase in hematocrit.
-This is a physiological feature, a kind of protective reaction of the body to a possible loss of blood during childbirth.
+In the process of carrying a child, the mother's body undergoes significant changes aimed at ensuring the full development of the fetus.
+It was during this period that women experience an increase in hematocrit.
+This is a physiological feature, a kind of protective reaction of the body to possible blood loss during childbirth.

 But there are a number of pathological causes of thick blood in pregnant women.
 Among them, a violation of blood clotting due to increased production of fibrin, exacerbation of varicose veins and other chronic diseases.
-If the blood viscosity indicators significantly exceed the permissible limits, the woman is prescribed treatment.
-Preparations are selected individually, taking into account the general condition and course of pregnancy.
-In some cases, the situation can be stabilized by adjusting the diet.
+If the blood viscosity values significantly exceed the permissible limits, the woman is prescribed treatment.
+The drugs are selected individually, taking into account the general condition and course of pregnancy.
+In some cases, it is possible to stabilize the situation by adjusting the diet.

 Symptoms of thick blood